-Since 2023 he is a member of the Board of Directors of "FOURLIS HOLDINGS SA", "HOUSEMARKET SA", of Endless EC.
-He is a member of the Sustainability Committee and a member of the Digital
+Since 2023 he is a member of the Board of Directors of "FOURLIS HOLDINGS SA", "HOUSEMARKET SA", "INTERSPORT SA", "TRADE LOGISTICS", "WELLNESS MARKET" and a member of the Board of Directors of Endless EC.
+He is a member of the Sustainability Committee and a member of the Digital Transformation Committee.